DimitarStefan0v/To-Do-App/README.md

 # To Do App
 Simple To Do App created with React.
-The purpose of the project is to practice react basisc like passing props, lifting state up, using events and more.
-Users can add task, then complete it, edit it or delete it.
+The purpose of the project is to practice React basics like passing props, lifting state up, using events and more.
+Users can add task, complete it, edit it or delete it.
 In the project it is used react-routed-dom for navigating between pages and uuid for generating unique ids when creating a new task.
 It has no back-end, it keeps the tasks in it's state and the client localStorage.

 ## [Link to the hosted project](https://react-to-do-a5444.web.app)